-Option 5: To the south o of the village along the east side of Schoo l Road Allocation and Calls for G94.1 allocation in existing Local Plan 2.8ha. allocated for 35 sites references dwellings planning permission ref 17/02355/RMM 2016 H379 2.5 ha H337 4 ha.
-Relationship to the South of the school east side of School F Road Lane the allocated site and village Site H379 are open countryside until a le • close to Hotch Lane and well-spaced rib • eastern side extending south to site H33 • H379 are quite close to the services of the village.
+Option 5: To the south o f the village along the east side of Schoo l Road Allocation and Calls for G94.1 allocation in existing Local Plan 2.8ha. allocated for 35 sites references dwellings planning permission ref 17/02355/RMM 2016 H379 2.5 ha H337 4 ha.
+Relationship to the South of the school east side of School F Road Lane the allocated site and village Site H379 are open countryside until a le pose cluster of development close to Hotch Lane and well-spaced rib bon development on the eastern side extending south to site H33 37.
+The permitted site and site H379 are quite close to the services of the village.
 Countryside/landscape The development of the permitted site and H379 would create a more urbanised feel to this part of the village.
 Site H337 Is also open countryside.
-Highways access The 30mph limit on School Road only extends southwards just beyond the school where it becomes a 40mph li the western side of the road until just be • Dublic consultation switches to the east side for a short stre Public consultation The two permitted sites are capable of accommodating substantially more development than is required and would not be consistent with the preference for small scale developm Conclusion Conclusion There is a case for extending the development boundary to include site G.94.1 when the development there is substantially complete.
-However, although planning permission start has been made on site and it is not will proceed.
-There is no need to extend · Tim proceed.
-There is no need to exten a the seamany any farther on the east side and to do so would undermine the rural character of the village.
+Highways access The 30mph limit on School Road only extends southwards just beyond the school where it becomes a 40mph li the western side of the road until just b - switches to the east side for a short stre Public consultation The two permitted sites are capable of a - , more development than is required and the preference for small scale developm Conclusion There is a case for extending the develo G.94.1 when the development there is s However, although planning permission start has been made on site and it is not - will proceed.
+There is no need to extend d the boundary any further on the east side and to do so would undermine the rural character of the village.